• Skip to primary navigation

 If you have no choice but to feed your horse in a stable or barn and there is a “problem” when feeding up, then here are some ideas on how you could change things.
 (The rabbit ears are around the word problem, to call your attention to the fact that there really are no problems with horses – just opportunities to deepen your bond.)

-This article goes with the Sixth Key to Happiness with Your Horse and I’ve written it to give you some ideas about feeding a horse who might be really scared or even aggressive.
+I’ve written this to give you some ideas about feeding a horse who might be really scared or even aggressive in a stable or yard.
 So pick and choose the ideas that suit and above all else – listen to your fear AND TAKE ACTION ON IT TO KEEP YOURSELF SAFE – AT ALL TIMES.

 So back to the ideas to solve your problem.
 I would hang the feed bin over the stable door to start off with so that I could keep myself safe while I change things – especially with a horse who has become aggressive or pushy.

-Stay outside the stable and start with the communication you learned in the first lesson of The 9 Keys to Happiness with Your Horse.
+Stay outside the stable and start with the Connection in the first of our Foundation Principles.
 The horse can be hiding at the back of the box, you don’t even need to see them to start this communication.
 I personally wouldn’t be going in that box until that horse showed a relaxed interest in me.
-There’s not much point in trying to expand a comfort zone that doesn’t exist – it’s an impossibility!
+There’s not much point in trying to expand a comfort zone that doesn’t exist – it’s almost impossible!

-Then use the approach and retreat that you learned in the Fourth Key – about catching your horse, to get closer and closer to the door – using Not Quite Right to know when to back away and wait for The Chew.
+Then use the approach and retreat that you learned in the haltering lesson, to get closer and closer to the door – following the good feelings and using that early warning signal that something is Not Quite Right to know when to back away – and how far to back away – and wait for them to lick and chew.

 When you can approach and retreat from the door, without a feed in your arms and your horse can stay relaxed and interested in you, then you are ready to start working with a feed.